 Does anyone need a gadget to remove the

 avocado pit and slice the flesh?
-If so,
+If so, here it is.

-||Have you purchased a kitchen gadget, only to try it at home and wonder why it was manufactured in the first place?
+Have you purchased a kitchen gadget, only to try it at home and wonder why it was manufactured in the first place?

 Some tools, like a garlic press, an egg separator, a cherry- or olive pitter and an egg slicer make a difficult job easy.
 Others, like a vegetable peeler and a mandoline, are indispensable.

 However, the vast majority of gadgets we test are such a waste of money and drawer space that we get angry at free enterprise for allowing them to exist.
 All they do is replace a sharp knife, and often not as well.

 Here are some of the time- and money-wasters we’ve tried over the past year.